Clem2095/ClemCraft/README.md

 	2. I am not reliable for any issue using any of these programs
 	3. You protect your new published code under GPL v2.0 (so, it can be freely reused/redistributed etc)

-Please read the whole disclaimer within the [LICENCE](LICENCE) file.
+Please read the whole disclaimer within the *LICENSE* file.

 ## Projects